-In performing its duties, the Board of Statutory Auditors coordinates and collaborates with Internal Audit and the Audit Committee.
+In performing its duties, the Board of Statutory Auditors coordinates and collaborates with Internal Audit and the Control and Risks Committee.

-This coordination is achieved via continual attendance of the Board of Statutory Auditors at meetings of the Audit Committee, the frequent attendance of the head of Internal Audit at meetings of the Board of Statutory Auditors and continual information exchanges between the members of the Board of Statutory Auditors and the head of Internal Audit.
+This coordination is achieved via continual attendance of the Board of Statutory Auditors at meetings of the Control and Risks Committee, the frequent attendance of the head of Internal Audit at meetings of the Board of Statutory Auditors and continual information exchanges between the members of the Board of Statutory Auditors and the head of Internal Audit.

-In order to gain an appropriate understanding of the business segment in which the Company operated during the Financial Year, the Board of Statutory Auditors visited the Novi Ligure plant to learn in detail the industrial processes for making products, warehouse management procedures and customs formalities carried out at that plant.
+In order to gain an appropriate understanding of the business segment in which the Company operated during the Financial Year, the Board of Statutory Auditors visited the headquarters of Sella&Mosca S.p.A. in Alghero to learn in detail the methods of managing agricultural activities associated with the cultivation of the vines and the industrial processes for making wines.